 How to configure Default Routing in Cisco Routers

-Usually, a default route is used in the following situations.
+You can use a default route in the following situations.

-• To forward all packets to a device or a router that knows how to reach remote networks or has a routing table that has entries for all remote networks.
+- To forward all packets to a device or a router that knows how to reach remote networks or has routing table entries for them.

-In the below section, we will understand how to configure a default route to forward all packets to a single destination through a practical example.
+This tutorial explains how to configure a default route to forward all packets to a single destination.

 Configure default routing for a single exit point